segmentio/segment-docs/src/connections/destinations/catalog/google-tag-manager/index.md

 Google recommends using [transactionIds](https://support.google.com/google-ads/answer/6386790){:target="_blank"} to prevent this duplication.

-In reviewing the "dataLayer" tab for each event in GTM, it was observed that the `eventModel` field, which is an internal Google field, is only present in events captured by the Google Ads SDK.
-To prevent GTM tags from firing multiple times due to duplicate events, you can create a GTM variable and use `eventModel` as a condition to filter events.
+On the dataLayer, you might find the `eventModel` field, which is an internal Google field only present in events captured by the Google Ads SDK.
+To prevent GTM tags from creating duplicate events, you can create a GTM variable and use `eventModel` as a condition to filter events.

+> warning "The following solution was shared by a Segment customer and is not officially endorsed by Segment"
+> Please test this solution before implementing it with production data.
+If you have any questions about the GTM setup, consult the [GTM documentation](https://support.google.com/tagmanager/answer/6103657?hl=en){:target="_blank"}.

 1. Create a [GTM variable](https://support.google.com/tagmanager/answer/7683056?hl=en){:target="_blank"} to capture the `eventModel` field when events hit the Google DataLayer
 2. Set the variable to add the value "GTM" to the `eventModel` field when the field is not present in the event dataLayer.
 The format value should be set to "Convert undefined to GTM"